-Keywords: Commodity fetishism, Dayak Desa farmers, agrarian change, palm oil plantation, production.
+Keywords: Commodity fetishism, Dayak Desa farmers, agrarian change, palm oil plantation, production dialectic.

 1 This paper is conducted under the auspices of Arryman Fellowship Award from the Indonesian Scholarship and Research Support Foundations (ISRSF) through generous academic donations from PT Djarum, Bank BCA, PT Adaro, the William Soeryadjaya Foundation, the Rajawali Foundation, and the Ford Foundation.
 The field research opportunity would not have been available without the support from the Universitas Gadjah Mada (Indonesia), Heidelberg University (Germany), and Universitetet I Agder (Norway).
 Respectively, the field research was conducted in 2014, 2016, and 2018 in Meliau sub-district, West Kalimantan province, Indonesia.

-I would like to express my gratitude for Robert Launay and Jeffrey Winters for advising me during the Fellowship.
+I would like to express my gratitude for Prof. Robert Launay and Prof. Jeffrey Winters for advising me, as well as Prof. Ken Alder and Dr. Melissa Rosenzweig for their commentaries of the paper draft during the Fellowship.
 This paper is a collective work.
 My gratitude extends to all of my friends at the Arryman Program and Anthropology Department at Northwestern University for their academic and moral support.
-I also thank Aaron Schoendfeldt for being my discussant in Evanston, Carol Yoken for editing the paper, and Elizabeth Morrissey for the kind assistance.
+I also thank Aaron Schoendfeldt and Rudy Erwinsyah for being my symposium discussants, Carol Yoken for editing the paper, and Elizabeth Morrissey for the kind assistance.